 - volume could be more gradual as it gets pretty loud from the onset

 - Menu system is not great for navigating large music file collections, small screen and buttons cannot be held but must be clicked every time (no scroll).

 - not a battery bank (cannot be used to charge devices)

 - not water proof or water resistant.

-- not as rugged as some other MP3 players.
+- not as rugged as some other bluetooth speakers.

 Make sure to add the latest Cottage Mixtape to your speaker: